-The Parliamentary Golf Group has shown its support for the Scottish Pan-Disability Open, which runs from 21 to 24 August.
+The All-Party Parliamentary Group for Golf has shown its support for the Scottish Pan-Disability Open, which runs from 21 to 24 August.

 On Monday (21 August), Group Chair Stephen Gethins MP attended the event, which is being held at the Fairmont Golf Course in St Andrews, and took part in a driving range clinic for beginners, as well as meeting some of those taking part in the tournament.

 The competition, which is now in its sixth year, is organised by the Scottish Disability Golf Partnership and welcomes disabled golfers from across Scotland and beyond.
 The SDGP also organises a range of other golf projects, training and competitions across Scotland.

 In July Gethins, who is Member of Parliament for North East Fife, tabled a motion in the House of Commons, which paid tribute to SDGP Chair Jim Gales MBE and his fellow organisers and staff for all their hard work in organising the event.